Toughbluff/Toughbluff/README.md

-I'm toughbluff Im learning C++ but I know lua and some php
+I'm toughbluff Im learning C# but I know lua and some php